+CHILD CARE CENTER.
+A facility, other than a private residence, receiving one (1) or more children under thirteen (13) years of age for care for periods of less than twenty-four (24) hours a day, where the parents or guardians are not immediately available to the child.
+Child care center includes a facility that provides care for not less than two (2) consecutive weeks, regardless of the number of hours of care per day.
+The facility is generally described as a child care center, day care center, day nursery, nursery school, parent cooperative preschool, play group, before- or after-school program, or drop-in center.
+"Child care center" or "day care center" does not include a Sunday school, a vacation bible school or a religious instructional class that is conducted by a religious institution, or a facility operated by a religious organization where children are cared for during short periods of time while persons responsible for such children are attending religious services.

 FAMILY CHILD CARE HOMES.
-A private home in which 1 but fewer than 7 minor children are received for care and supervision for compensation for periods of less than 24 hours a day, unattended by a parent or legal guardian, except children related to an adult member of the family by blood, marriage, or adoption.
-Family child care home includes a home in which care is given to an unrelated minor child for more than 4 weeks during a calendar year.
+A private home in which one (1) but fewer than seven (7) minor children are received for care and supervision for compensation for periods of less than twenty-four (24) hours a day, unattended by a parent or legal guardian, except children related to an adult member of the family by blood, marriage, or adoption.
+Family child care home includes a home in which care is given to an unrelated minor child for more than four (4) weeks during a calendar year.
+A family child care home does not include an individual providing babysitting services for another individual.

 GROUP CHILD CARE HOMES.
-A private home in which more than 6 but not more than 12 minor children are given care and supervision for periods of less than 24 hours a day unattended by a parent or legal guardian, except children related to an adult member of the family by blood, marriage, or adoption.
-Group child care home includes a home in which care is given to an unrelated minor child for more than 4 weeks during a calendar year.
+A private home in which more than six (6) but not more than twelve (12) minor children are given care and supervision for periods of less than twenty-four (24) hours a day unattended by a parent or legal guardian, except children related to an adult member of the family by blood, marriage, or adoption.
+Group child care home includes a home in which care is given to an unrelated minor child for more than four (4) weeks during a calendar year.

-Section 17.01.25.
 CLINIC.
 A building or group of buildings where human patients are admitted, but not lodged overnight, for examination and treatment by more than one (1) professional, such as a physician, dentist, or the like.

-Section 17.01.26.
 COMMERCIAL USE.
-A commercial use relates to the use of property in connection with the purchase, sale, barter, display, or exchange of goods, wares, merchandise or personal services or the maintenance of offices or recreational or amusement enterprises.
+A commercial use relates to the use of property in connection with the purchase, sale, barter, display, or exchange of goods, wares, merchandise, or personal services or the maintenance of offices or recreational or amusement enterprises.

-Section 17.01.27.
 COMMISSION.
-This term, and the term “Planning Commission”, shall mean the Hudson Township Planning Commission.
+This term, and the term “Planning Commission”, shall mean the Hudson Township, Lenawee County, State of Michigan Planning Commission.

-Section 17.01.28.
 CONVALESCENT OR NURSING HOME.
-A convalescent home or nursing home is a home for the care of children or the aged or the infirm, or a place of rest for those suffering serious bodily disorders, wherein three (3) or more persons are cared for.
+A convalescent home or nursing home is a home for the care of children, the aged, or the infirm or a place of rest for those suffering serious bodily disorders, wherein three (3) or more persons are cared for.
 Said home shall also conform to, and qualify for license under, applicable State laws (even though State law may provide for different size regulations).

-Section 17.01.29.
-DISTRICT.
-A portion of the Township within which certain uses of land and/or buildings are permitted and within which certain regulations and requirements apply under the provisions of this Ordinance.

-Section 17.01.30.
-RESERVED.

-Section 17.01.31.
 DRIVE-IN ESTABLISHMENTS.
-A business establishment so developed that its principal retail or service character is dependent on providing a drive-way approach or parking spaces for motor vehicles so as to serve patrons while in, or momentarily stepped away from, their motor vehicle (such as banks, laundry or dry-cleaning pick-up establishments).
+A business establishment so developed that its principal retail or service character is dependent on providing a driveway approach or parking spaces for motor vehicles so as to serve patrons while in, or momentarily stepped away from, their motor vehicle (such as banks, laundry or dry-cleaning pick-up establishments).